Internship, Work, & Scholarship Opportunities

 More Internship and Job Websites:

-AFE Scholarships in Floriculture and Horticulture - Apply before May 1, 2020
+AFE Scholarships in Floriculture and Horticulture - Deadline Closed

 For floriculture and horticulture students.

-The Diane Albertson Memorial Scholarship - Apply before April 15, 2020
+The Diane Albertson Memorial Scholarship - Deadline Closed

 For students with a demonstrated interest in environmental action, especially as related to recycling and waste reduction.
 Applicants must be a senior or graduate of an Iowa high school and accepted for enrollment as a full-time undergraduate for the 2019-20 school year.